Film study: UH lands experienced offensive linemen

 Martin Marroquinhttps://mahrowkeen.medium.com/

-Martin Marroquin is a U.S. Navy vet who most recently worked as the Assistant Director of Scouting for UH Football.
-He is now the head of Recruiting+ for GoCoogs.
+Martin Marroquin is a U.S. Navy vet now working as the Recruiting+ Football Editor at GoCoogs.com.
+He's also the Southeast Texas/Houston scout for Catapult.
+Prior to Catapult, Martin worked as the Assistant Director of Scouting for UH Football.
+Martin is a UH grad.

 spot_imgspot_img